ABOUT THIS COURSE

 - Enhancing problem solving skills to help analyse and interpret scientific ideas and evidence

-- Carrying out effective practicals to help support understanding of research methods and get into the top mark bands
+- How to carry out effective practicals to help support understanding of research methods

 3.00 – 3.15pm